adiwg/mdEditor-doc/README.md

 ## Features

-* Responsive, two-panel layout should allow display on desktop and mobile devices.
+* Responsive, two-panel layout allows for display on both desktop and mobile devices.
-* Launched through a web browser, no need to install software.
+* Launched through a web browser, there is no need to install software.
 * Metadata is initially stored in the browser local storage cache.
 * Metadata can be exported as a text file \(JSON format\) for archiving or sharing.
 * Open source development allows for customization.